Non-Intrusive Graph-Based Bot Detection for E-Commerce Using Inductive Graph Neural Networks: Experiments

 \subsection{Dataset and Experimental Setup}

 \textbf{Dataset:} We use anonymized server logs from a representative mid-sized e-commerce platform over two weeks, built via a hybrid (semi-synthetic) strategy for high-confidence labels.
 Background traffic consists of real production sessions ($\sim$80K) after removing sessions with $<2$ requests and truncating extreme outliers.
 Bots constitute a small fraction ($\sim$5\%) and are drawn from verified real-world attacks (honeypots/trap URLs) as well as controlled injections (scrapers/headless browsers).
-The session--URL graph has on the order of $10^5$ edges (tens of thousands of sessions; thousands of URLs) with a power-law degree distribution; identifiers are anonymized/hashed.
+The session--URL graph has on the order of $10^5$ edges (tens of thousands of sessions; thousands of URLs) with a power-law degree distribution.
+All session and URL identifiers are anonymized using one-way hashing, and no raw URLs, query parameters, or user-specific identifiers are retained in the dataset.
 We use 10\% validation and 10\% test splits with similar class proportions, and a chronologically later test split to emulate deployment and evaluate inductive generalization.

 \textbf{Baselines:} We compare against a session-feature MLP trained on the same session features but without graph connectivity.
 This isolates the value added by relational modeling.

 We report AUC plus precision/recall/F1 at an operating threshold chosen to yield approximately 1\% false positive rate on validation.